mk-fg/codetag/README.md

 codetag
 --------------------

+**Deprecation notice**: stopped using this tool myself in favor of simplier and faster [filetag](https://github.com/mk-fg/fgtk#filetag) script, so this repo is mostly abandoned, and likely have been for a while.

 A tool to scan "development area" (paths with code projects in them) and attach [tmsu](http://tmsu.org/) tags to their files, according to several pre-defined taxonomies (e.g. source language, project hosting - github/bitbucket/etc and